scassidy9/Sarah-Repo/README.md

 ![sarahcassidy/sarah_github/Sarah-Repo/Images/Project_1_Diagram.png]

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above.
+Alternatively, select portions of the *yml* or *config* file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO:  - TODO Find ansible_playbook
-  ansible hosts
+- ansible hosts
-  ansible configuration
+- ansible configuration
-  ansible ELK installation and VM configuration ansible filebeat playbook ansible filebeat config file
+- ansible ELK installation and VM configuration
+- ansible filebeat playbook
+- ansible filebeat config file

 This document contains the following details:
 - Description of the Topology